XinhuiLi/xinhuili.github.io/_pages/bookshelf.md

 ---

+"Choosing problems is the primary determinant of what one accomplishes in science."

+"Physics was a point of view that the world around us is, with effort, ingenuity, and adequate resources, understandable in a predictive and reasonably quantitative fashion.
+Being a physicist is a dedication to a quest for this kind of understanding."

+"How mind emerges from brain is to me the deepest question posed by our humanity."

+<div style="text-align: right"> — John Hopfield</div>

+---

 [When Breath Becomes Air](https://www.goodreads.com/book/show/25899336-when-breath-becomes-air) by Paul Kalanithi

 I started to read When Breath Becomes Air after [Krishna Shenoy](https://www.nature.com/articles/s41593-023-01294-8)'s passing.
 When I was obssessed with brain-computer interfaces, I always found the work from his lab exciting and inspiring.
 Krishna was a brilliant mentor and scientist.
 Paul was a resident at Krishna's lab, as he said,